Max Clifford

 Maxwell Frank Clifford (6 April 1943 – 10 December 2017) was an English publicist and convicted sex offender who was particularly associated with promoting "kiss and tell" stories in tabloid newspapers.

-In December 2012, as part of Operation Yewtree, Clifford was arrested on suspicion of sexual offences.
+On 6 December 2012, as part of Operation Yewtree, Clifford was arrested on suspicion of sexual offences.
 He was sentenced to eight years in prison in May 2014 after being found guilty of eight counts of indecent assault on four girls and women aged between 15 and 19.
 He died in December 2017 after suffering a heart attack in HM Prison Littlehey.

 Early life

 Maxwell Frank Clifford was born in Kingston upon Thames on 6 April 1943, the son of Lilian (née Boffee) and electrician Frank Clifford.
 He was the youngest of four children, with one sister and two brothers.
 The family survived their father's regular bouts of unemployment, gambling, and alcoholism with the help and support of their grandmother and Clifford's sister, who was employed as a PA to the London Vice-President of Morgan Guarantee Trust Bank.
 Clifford left school at 15 with no qualifications, and he was sacked within four months of his first job at Ely's department store in Wimbledon.
 His brother Bernard used his print union connections to secure Clifford a job as editorial assistant on the Eagle.
 When the publication moved premises, Clifford decided to take redundancy, buying his first house and finding work with the South London Press to train as a journalist.